 Is a Mastiff Chow Chow Mix the Right Dog for You?

 A Mastiff Chow Chow Mix is a big ball of fluff, but so much more besides that.
 These dogs are big and descended from two of the oldest dog breeds.
-The Mastiff has its origins in early Roman times, while the Chow Chow dates back to ancient China.
+The Mastiff originates in early Roman times, while the Chow Chow dates back to ancient China.

 A mix of both these breeds provides a dog that is a fun, adventurous addition to your family.
 Read on to learn more about what to expect from this dog.